TheThinker01/PythonPandas/README.md

 # PythonPandas

-### An introdutory guide to using python Pandas library using jupyter notebook
+### A guide to using python Pandas library using jupyter notebook